ceu-lang/ceu/docs/requests.md

 end
 ```

+## Safety and Programmability Considerations

-As we discuss further, the conversion described above is still a simplification
-of the problem (and solution).
+The conversion described above is still a simplification of the problem and

-## Failures
+neglects some considerations:

+1. *Failure*:  the resource should be allowed to fail and notify the
+               application.
+2. *Abortion*: the application should be allowed to abort a request and notify
+               the resource.
+3. *Sessions*: the application should be allowed to make concurrent requests to
+               the same resource.

+Ideally, the language should deal with these issues as much transparently as
+possible.

+### Failure

-The first problem with the conversion above is that it does not deal with
+The first problem with the conversion above is that it does handle failures.
-failures.
-Considering the raw syntax (without the `output/input` and `request`), an error
+Considering the raw syntax (without the `output/input` and `request` sugars),
-could happen immediately, at the point of the `emit`; or later, when the
+an error could happen immediately, at the point of the `emit`; or later, when
-application is already at the point of the corresponding `await`.
+the application is already at the point of the corresponding `await`.
 An *early error* happens if the resource is not yet bounded to the output event
 (e.g., not yet configured or connected).
 A *late error* happens if the resource is bounded but cannot handle the request